Chapter 3 : Cho Cunning Chang

 Background: Font color:

 Dean Thomas ran furtively through the darkness of Knockturn Alley.
-He knew what he was doing was wrong, but he had no other choice.
+He knew what he was doing was wrong but he had no other choice.
 He had to be an artist no matter what.
 His mum and step-dad didn’t exactly have the kind of money to support him through his dreams of being an artist so this was the only way to keep it going.

 He kept his eyes peeled for any passing Aurors or members of the Hit Squad.
 He couldn’t be caught.
 He wouldn’t be caught if he did it right.
-The person said to meet him on the corner of Borgin and Burke’s, and he would simply have to hand over the package and escape without being seen.
+The person said to meet him on the corner of Borgin and Burke’s and he would simply have to hand over the package and escape without being seen.

 Dealing classified plants had turned out to be a lot easy that he previously thought.
 There were rumours that he was dealing drugs, but he would never do something as serious as that.
 Only people like Mundungus Fletcher went that low.
 All he did was deal seeds and cuttings for plants which weren’t available in this country.
-He didn’t realise how many budding horticulturists there were in the country.
+Apparently it was a very popular area and the pay was good, so Dean couldn't complain.

 When he reached the corner of where he was meant to be meeting the person, he could already make out their silhouette.

 “Have you got the money then,” Dean asked furtively.